- Publications and resources

 The Government's approach to policy making seeks to ensure that regulation is never adopted as the default solution, but rather introduced as a means of last resort.
 The government requires policy makers to seek practical solutions, balancing risk with the need for regulatory frameworks that support a stronger, more productive and diverse economy.
 Every policy option must be carefully assessed, its likely impact costed and a range of viable alternatives considered in a transparent and accountable way against the default position of no new regulation.

-This best practice principle is reflected in CASA's Guiding Principles ( Development and application of risk-based and cost-effective aviation safety regulations DAS Directive 01/2015 (pdf 50.94 KB)):
+This best practice principle is reflected in CASA's Guiding Principles ( Development and application of risk-based and cost-effective aviation safety regulations directive (pdf 49.56 KB)):

 Aviation safety regulations must be shown to be necessary.
 They are not to be developed with a view to addressing known or likely safety risks that cannot be addressed effectively by non-regulatory means alone.